Snow, ice hit western, central US as massive storm sweeps nation

 Professional and collegiate basketball games have been rescheduled as a result of the weather.

-Authorities warned of a life-threatening cold that could last a week post-storm, especially in the Northern Plains and Upper Midwest, where wind chill lows were forecast to dip to extremes under - 45 Celsius.
+Authorities warned of a life-threatening cold that could last a week post-storm, especially in the Northern Plains and Upper Midwest, where wind chill lows were forecast to dip to extremes under -45°C.

 Such temperatures can cause frostbite within minutes.